Lionel Leventhal: History

 After working in a bookshop (1954–1956), Leventhal joined the publishing company of Herbert Jenkins Ltd, best known as the publisher of P. G. Wodehouse, and published his first military book in 1960.
-After a short time with Paul Hamlyn (1964–1966) he set up Arms & Armour Press in 1966.
+After a short time with Paul Hamlyn (1964–1966), Leventhal set up Arms & Armour Press in 1966.

-Lionel Leventhal Limited came into being in 1967 as the holding company for the various publishing and other book related companies run by its eponymous owner.
+Lionel Leventhal Limited came into being in 1967 as the holding company for the various publishing and other book-related companies run by its eponymous owner.

 Arms and Armour Press

 Founded at a time when few new publishing houses were being established, Arms and Armour Press began on Leventhal's kitchen table, but grew rapidly to be one of the United Kingdom's leading publishers of militaria and military history, with a stable of authors including some of the most renowned specialists in the field, including Ian V. Hogg, David G. Chandler and Steven Zaloga.
-In 1984 Arms & Armour Press was sold to Link House Books, which owned seven publishers, including Blandford.
+In 1984, Arms & Armour Press was sold to Link House Books, which owned seven publishers, including Blandford.